 What I didn’t share with my host was I had brought along a small portion of my father’s ashes to take along on an oceanside hike when the opportunity presented itself.
 My father loved going places, he always wanted to come with me on trips, and back in his healthier days he loved hiking in the wild.
 Arni’s advice gave me the hunch I may have found my moment, so I slipped the ashes into my coat pocket, and off we went.

 The stream Árni spoke of was wider than I anticipated.
 He said we could either hop across on the larger stones, or take our shoes and socks off to walk on through.
-Having a deteriorating sense of equilibrium, I first attempted the barefoot crossing.
+Being flat-footed and possessing deteriorating equilibrium, I first attempted the barefoot crossing.
 This was quickly aborted when I lost feeling in my feet after just 10 seconds!
 Luckily my friend was more sure-footed, and she helped me cross.
 The stream was fed by a waterfall, so we filled our water bottles from the babbling brook (as is encouraged by Icelanders), and we enjoyed drinking some of the freshest tasting water in the world.